ouked/ouked/README.md

 ### Hello, I'm Alex. 👋🏼

-I'm studying for my Computer Science degree at the University of Bath.

 My personal website is [https://alex-dawkins.com/](https://alex-dawkins.com/), where I write about previous projects.

 You can reach me at asd60@bath.ac.uk.